NonVideri/NonVideri.github.io/README.md

 ## React & Redux Projects

+### Comments
+- Displays a list of fake comments fetched from JSONPlaceholder server.
+- Allows user to search by author's e-mail address.
+- Implements the responsive design guidelines.

 ### Recipes
 - A list of cooking recipes in React-Redux.
 - Allows the user to add and remove recipes from favorites.